top of page

 How long after cancer treatment can I have breast reconstruction?

-Most surgeons recommend waiting at least 6 to 12 months after radiation therapy and at least 3 months after the last chemotherapy treatment.
-However, reconstruction can be performed years or even decades after mastectomy.
+Most surgeons advise waiting at least 6 to 12 months after radiation, and at least 3 months after the last chemotherapy.
+But reconstruction can be done years, or even decades, after a mastectomy.
 There is no upper time limit.

 Is secondary reconstruction as effective as immediate reconstruction?

 Yes.
-While the techniques and approach may differ, secondary reconstruction can achieve excellent aesthetic and functional results.
-In cases involving radiation therapy, delayed reconstruction may actually produce more predictable outcomes because the surgeon works with stabilized tissue.
+The techniques and approach may differ, but secondary reconstruction can give excellent results, both in looks and function.
+When radiation is involved, delayed reconstruction may even give more predictable results, because the surgeon works with settled tissue.

-The full range of techniques is available, including implant-based reconstruction with tissue expanders, autologous reconstruction (DIEP flap, latissimus dorsi flap, gluteal flaps, thigh flaps), and lipofilling.
-Your surgeon will recommend the best approach based on your individual anatomy and treatment history.
+The full range is available: implant-based reconstruction with tissue expanders, own-tissue reconstruction (DIEP flap, latissimus dorsi flap, gluteal flaps, thigh flaps), and fat injections (lipofilling).
+Your surgeon will advise the best approach for your anatomy and treatment history.

 Does insurance cover secondary breast reconstruction?

-In most countries, including the Netherlands and the United States, breast reconstruction after mastectomy is covered by health insurance regardless of when it is performed.
-The timing of reconstruction does not affect your right to coverage.
-We recommend confirming the specifics with your insurance provider.
+In most countries, including the Netherlands and the United States, breast reconstruction after a mastectomy is covered, whenever it is done.
+The timing does not affect your right to cover.
+We advise confirming the details with your insurer.

 Comments